 What would you put?
 I discovered it was a worthwhile exercise to decide.

-When I talk about superpowers, I’m talking about what are you uniquely really good at.
+When I talk about superpowers, I’m talking about what are you uniquely very good at.
 Everyone has something that makes them stand out.
-Something that comes so easy for you, yet is not typical for others.
+It’s something that is so easy for you, yet is not typical for others.

 In order to excel in your work or get that job offer, it helps to know what makes you unique.